paul-hammant/tbd/content/vcs-choices/index.md

 ### p4-git

 This is very similar to the Git fusion technology, but is not my the Perforce people themselves.
-It also doesn't require the launching of second server daemon.
+It also does not require the launching of second server daemon.

 ### p4-dvcs

-Perforce was extended in 2015 to include it's own DVCS features.
+Perforce was extended in 2015 to include its own DVCS features.
 All the features of P4-git but without the Git compatibility.

 ## Subversion